All Episodes

 Casey Martin was unable to walk the course.

-He appealed to the PGA, they wouldn't give him a waiver.
+They wouldn't give him a waiver.

-So he took his case into federal court and ultimately to the Supreme Court of the United States, which ruled the Casey Martin does have a right to play professional golf and ride in a cart while he plays on the golf course.
+So he took his case into federal court and ultimately to the Supreme Court of the United States, which ruled that Casey Martin does have a right to play professional golf and ride in a cart while he plays on the golf course.

 A lot of Americans thought that was a great ruling.